duikboot/flask-docker-celery-rabbitmq/README.md

 ## Running
 Clone this repository and navigate into it in your terminal.
-Run in Dev mode, so set APP_ENV environment to Dev
+Run in development mode, so set APP_ENV environment to Dev

     APP_ENV=Dev docker-compose up --build